SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 As with ``swapValues<T>``,
 the ``Stack`` definition includes a single type parameter called ``T``, written within a pair of angle brackets (``<T>``).
-This type parameter is written immediately after the class name, ``Stack``.
+This type parameter is written immediately after the structure name, ``Stack``.

 ``T`` defines a placeholder name for “some type ``T``” to be provided later on.
-This future type can be referred to as “``T``” anywhere within the class's definition.
+This future type can be referred to as “``T``” anywhere within the structure's definition.
 In this case, ``T`` is used as a placeholder in three places:

 1. to create a property called ``items``,